anna-filou/anna-filou.github.io/reading.md

     There’s a lot I did not like about this book: the tone of voice, the often cringey metaphors and the descriptions of ancient Greece not feeling real enough, among others.
 But in the end, I cried a little and that has to count for something.

     I learned way more about the Iliad by reading the Song of Achilles than I ever did in (Greek) school.
-- title: The Mindbody Prescription
-  cover: "/assets/books/mindbody-prescription.jpg"
-  author: John E. Sarno M.D.
-  read: '2022'
-  pages: 240
-  my-notes: This was a slow read with multiple breaks.
-The content was insightful
-    but I don't currently suffer from any pain.
-Nevertheless, I think reading this is good prevention.
-Everyone should read this book or a summary of it to be aware of all the serious trouble that the mind can birth in the body.
-As the author supports, there really is no separation between the mind and body.
-The title sounds misleadingly gimmicky, but the book is not.
 - title: Learn To Code Now
   cover: "/assets/books/learn-to-code-now-superhi.jpg"
   author: Rik Lomas